EngD Computer Systems Engineering / Overview

-As one of the largest Departments of in the UK we cover a huge spectrum of Computer Science topics.
+As one of the largest Departments of Computer Science in the UK we cover a huge spectrum of research.
 We currently have ten individual research groups ranging from Advanced Processor Technologies to Text Mining.
 Our core Computer Science research is augmented by interdisciplinary research taking place at the interface with discipline areas including mathematics, physics, medicine and biology.
 A detailed overview of the Department's research groups and core and interdisciplinary research themes can be found in the research section of our website.

 - Department of Computer Science

 - Contact name